telerik/ajax-docs/controls/daterangepicker/server-side-programming/events/rangeselectionchanged.md

 # RangeSelectionChanged

-**RadDatePicker** provides the **RangeSelectionChanged** server event, which is triggered when the user changes the value of the control, either when input area loses focus after the user has typed a new value, or when the user selects a new value in the popup calendar control.
-This event does not fire unless the **AutoPostBack** property is**True**.
+**RadDatePicker** provides the **RangeSelectionChanged** server event, which is triggered when the user changes the value of the control and a Postback is done so the change gets submitted to the server.

 >note
 The event handler is not called unless the date and/or time actually changes.
 If the user makes a change that results in the same value (for example, typing a different string that parses to the same value), a postback occurs but the **RangeSelectionChanged** event handler is not triggered.